 Parliament follows up on progress in implementing our recommendations

-The Public Accounts Committee (PAC) holds the entities we audit to account for implementing the actions they agree in response to Auditor-General’s report recommendations.
+The Public Accounts Committee (PAC) holds the entities we audit to account for implementing the recommendations in our reports.
 It does so through follow-up inquiries conducted a year after the reports are tabled.
-The PAC makes further recommendations for action when it considers them necessary.
+The PAC may hold a public inquiry to seek further information from agencies regarding our reports and can make further recommendations for action when it considers them necessary.

 The process has proven to be an effective means of testing action taken on performance audits and maintaining a high level of scrutiny of the agencies under review.

-This PAC report made six recommendations designed to improve the performance of government entities, building on matters already identified by the Auditor-General.
+This PAC report made ten recommendations designed to improve the performance of government entities, building on matters already identified by the Auditor-General.

 The year ahead

-- continuing our strong relationship with the Public Accounts Committee, led by the Auditor-General
+- led by the Auditor-General, continuing to build on our strong relationship with the Public Accounts Committee

 - continuing to respond promptly and thoroughly to all requests from NSW Parliament for Audit Office support, including all audit suggestions